 What is Social Amplification Engagement in Rival IQ?

-Amplification is the action where your followers share your content - we track when someone amplifies your message by retweeting a Post on Twitter, sharing a post on Facebook, or saving a Pin on Pinterest.
+Amplification is the action where your followers share your content - we track when someone amplifies your message by retweeting a post on Twitter or sharing a post on Facebook.

 Amplification is important because when a company's followers retweet or share that company's content a much wider audience sees that content (against a potential reach of all of your followers multiplied by their followers).

-There's an important note here as well - on Facebook we track the retweets, shares, and posts on the original post only, not on "shares of shares".
+There's an important note here as well - on Facebook we track the reactions, comments, and shares on the original post only, not on "shares of shares".